alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * educating users about how your services and procedures should work so that your users are less susceptible to phishing activities and third parties which mis-sell government services
 * making sure that your department’s single point of contact (SPOC  - see below for details) is aware of your service and has put in place measures to support users’ reports of mis-selling or phishing:
 * every department with public-facing transactions should have a SPOC that co-ordinates the investigation and resolution of end-users’ reports about scams or phishing activity

+This [case study](/service-manual/assets/documents/landregistry-case-study-7.pdf) (PDF, 76KB), about the Land Registry e-Document Registration Service shows how they took action to reassure service users that the digital service met current standards to address potential security risks.

 ###8.
 Identify users’ triggers for using non-digital channels and satisfy these needs through your digital service by: